Pullusb/GP_onion_peel/README.md

 0.6.4

 - fix: errors with on save transfo save
-- rollback to previous refresh method: (crash still occur on edit + cltr+Z)
+- rollback to previous refresh method: (crash still occur on edit + ctrl+Z)

 0.6.3